csfulk/portfolio/docs/token_modularization_plan.md

 ### Observations from the Codebase
 1. **CSS Variables**:
-   - Tokens are partially implemented in `primitives.css` and `tokens.js`.
+   - Tokens are fully implemented in `primitives.css` and `tokens.js`.
-   - Some components (e.g., `button.css`, `section.css`) use hardcoded values instead of tokens.
+   - All components and CSS files now use tokens consistently.

 2. **JavaScript Integration**:
    - `applyTokens.js` dynamically applies tokens to the `:root` element.
-   - Tokens are defined in `tokens.js` but not fully utilized across the project.
+   - Tokens are defined in `tokens.js` and fully utilized across the project.

 3. **Component Styles**:
-   - Many components (e.g., `Button`, `Hero`, `SectionWrapper`) use inline styles or hardcoded CSS values.
+   - All components (e.g., `Button`, `Hero`, `SectionWrapper`, `Modal`, `ProjectViewer`) now use tokens consistently.
-   - Some components (e.g., `Modal`, `ProjectViewer`) rely on CSS files that mix tokens and hardcoded values.
+   - Inline styles have been removed and replaced with CSS variables.

 4. **Theming**:
-   - A `ThemeProvider` exists but is not fully leveraged for dynamic theming.
+   - A `ThemeProvider` exists but is not yet fully leveraged for dynamic theming.

 ---